Credit: @newyorksherpa on Instagram

 When to go: Open Monday-Friday 7 am - 7 pm and Saturday - Sunday 7 am - 2 pm.

 Grazin' (Hudson Valley)

 The Hudson Valley is known for its farm-to-table restaurants, and Grazin’ is one of them.
-The restaurant serves up local, sustainable, grass-fed and finished, organic, biodynamic, animal welfare-approved dishes with ingredients sourced from the owners farm, Grazin Angus Acres, the first NYC Green Market farm to become Animal Welfare Approved (AWA).
-The menu is a mouth-watering meander from field to stream that includes burgers, fries, and sandwiches, as well as a full brunch menu.
+The restaurant serves up local, sustainable, grass-fed and finished, organic, biodynamic, animal welfare-approved dishes with ingredients sourced from the owners’ farm, Grazin Angus Acres, the first NYC Green Market farm to become Animal Welfare Approved (AWA).
+The menu is a mouth-watering meander from field to stream that includes burgers, fries, sandwiches, and spirits from their farm distillery.

 West Taghkanic Diner (Hudson Valley)

 The original diner opened in 1953 as one of four such diners, and to this day, it still offers that original 1950’s spirit with a decidedly retro twist.
 Chef and owner Kristopher Schram is a CIA graduate with a Michelin Star and James Beard Award–winning restaurant pedigree.
 He was also the force behind the internationally acclaimed Bæst in Copenhagen.
 Lucky for us, he’s returned stateside to bring his culinary philosophies to Ancram’s finest.

 What to order: French Toast Tower with house-made whipped cream from the breakfast menu.

 When to go: Open Friday - Monday 9am - 4pm.